How To Check Harley Twin Cam Chain Tensioners

 A little engine oil leaked out.

-NOTE: Removing the air filter cover (5/16" hex key) allowed more working room to get the cam cover off without damaging the gasket.
+TIP: Removing the stock air filter cover (5/16" hex key) allows more working room to get the cam cover off without damaging the gasket.

 Checking Cam Chain Tensioner Shoes